LACMIP/emu/docs/_documentation/taxonomy.md

 : Not in use.

 Reference
 : Attach a Bibliography record to support your validity comment.
 For comments based on notes or specimens in the collection, this can be the "LACMIP Collection" record.
+Personal communication can be cited here as well.

 Comments
 : Enter your comments here. **See table below for preferred comments and formatting consistency.**  If you are unsure of what comment to add, do a wildcard search (Comments = \*) for all current validity comments in use and proceed accordingly.
 Suggestion: use the Ditto function to maintain consistency when entering the same comments on multiple taxon records.

 Validity Comment | Explanation
 ------------ | -------------
-Genus changed in Treatise 1996. | Add validity comment if rationale for taxonomic update needs documentation.
+**Genus changed in Treatise 1996.** | Add validity comment if rationale for taxonomic update needs documentation.
-Incertae sedis. **Genus should be in quotation marks.** | Track special characters (") using standardized validity comments.
+**Genus should be in quotation marks.** | Track special characters (") using standardized validity comments.
 **Genus should be followed by question mark.** | Track special characters (?) using standardized validity comments.
-Manuscript name. **Species should be in quotation marks.** | Track special characters (") using standardized validity comments.
+**Manuscript name.
+Species should be in quotation marks.** | Call our special characters (") required to format manuscript names using standardized validity comments.
-Name found in collection; **validity unknown**. | Validity of taxon unknown.
-This is different than a questionable taxon occurrence, which can be tracked using "ANTIQUATED" in the Citation Remarks field.
+**Name found in collection; validity unknown.** | Validity of taxon unknown.
-Taxon only used by Pierce (**validity unknown**). | Validity of taxon unknown.
 This is different than a questionable taxon occurrence, which can be tracked using "ANTIQUATED" in the Citation Remarks field.
 **Show name to R. L. Squires.** | Begin "expert opinion" comments with "Show name to…"

 Comments by